 “You have to remember that during the summer, for the first time in British-Jewish history, all three major British publications took out a common editorial denouncing Corbyn as an anti-Semite and saying that we’re now standing on the verge of another Holocaust.
 They are the enablers of this concerted conspiracy by the whole of British elite society to destroy Jeremy Corbyn.”

-The Jewish-Labour group, Jewish Voice for Labour (JVL) have also flagged up the false accusations of anti-Semitism leveled against Jeremy Corbyn:
+The Jewish-Labour group, Jewish Voice for Labour (JVL) have also flagged up the false accusations of anti-Semitism levelled against Jeremy Corbyn:

 “It started when Corbyn was still a candidate for leadership when he suddenly began to shoot up in the polls and it became clear that he had a real chance of winning.
 That was when the Jewish Chronicle began a campaign against him”, claimed JVL member, Deborah Maccoby, who outlined the rationale: